 When you’ve given all ten of those majestic Austin trees big bear hugs befitting their grandeur, keep in mind that you don’t have to stop there.
 You’ll find many more huggable trunks in this historic tree registry and in the Texas Forest Service’s Famous Trees of Texas archive.

 We also suggest driving by the new largest live oak in town, which is located — alas — on private property at US 183 and Bolm.
-There’s a push to make that lot into a pocket park, so support that effort for sure.

 Happy tree hugging!